Take Care (film)

 Take Care is a 2014 comedy-drama film directed by Liz Tuccillo.
 The plot involves a woman who, after getting hit by a car, realizes who her true friends are who don't want to care for her as she heals.
-She then forced to enlist the help of her ex-boyfriend, whom she believes owes her since she had taken care of him when he was hurt during their relationship.
+She then forced to enlist the help of her ex-boyfriend, whom she believes owes her since she had taken care of him when he was fighting cancer during their relationship.

+Take Care premiered at the South by Southwest Film Festival on July 3, 2014, and was released on December 5.
+The film received negative reviews from critics.